exeter-explorer/site-publishing/README.md

 # site-publishing
-Tell Pam what to do !

-These are the instructions for publishing sites (once we can find the instructions)

-Update repos in this Github

-Use Pam's work laptop.
-Log in to the publishing site: https://app.netlify.com/login/email Log in using EXE EXE, using email login option, with PSW on Pam's work laptop

 ## Create a new project
 Go to exter-explorer (click on it at the top)
 Click on Repositories
 Click on New
 Enter the name of the repository
 Click on Read me
 Press Commit changes
 Press Commit changes again (bottom)

 ## How to upload a new file
 Click on Add File